BorisTheBrave/axaxaxas/docs/builders.rst

 Ambiguity
 ---------
 When there are multiple possible parse trees, sequences of builder results that are shared between parse trees will only get invoked once, then stored and re-used.
-This is why some context is omitted from builder calls, as the call may be used in several contexts.
+This is why some context is omitted from builder methods, as the call may be used in several contexts.
 This is also why it is important not to mutate the passed in prev_value, as it may be used in other contexts.
 You should always return a fresh value that represents whatever change you need to make to prev value.

+The easiest way to handle amiguity is to use utility methods `make_list_builder` and `make_iter_builder`.
+These methods accept a builder with no ambiguity handling, and returns a new builder that simply treats every possible parse tree independently, and return a list or iterable respectively.
+They directly correspond to the `ParseForest.all` and `ParseForest.__iter__` methods, which include some additional details.

+If you do wish to directly handle ambiguity.
+You must override either the `merge` method, or both the `merge_horizontal` and `merge_vertical` methods.
+All these methods work the same way: you are passed a list of values that each represent an alternative parse of the same sequence of tokens for the same parse rule or symbol, and you must return a single value aggregating them.

-`merge_vertical` is called when there are multiple possible `ParseRule` objects with the same head that match the same sequence of tokens.
-The BuilderContext indicates the non terminal symbol they both match.
+A merge is "vertical", and calls `merge_vertical` when there are multiple possible `ParseRule` objects with the same head that match the same sequence of tokens.
+The `BuilderContext` indicates the non terminal symbol they both match.
 Conversely, `merge_horizontal` is called when there are multiple possible parses for a single `ParseRule`.
-In most use cases, these methods will share the same implementation.
+In most use cases, these methods will share the same implementation, so you are free to override `merge` instead.

 Here is an example of the call sequence for an ambiguous parse of ``["hello"]`` by grammar::